Writing a Letter of Support

 A letter of support is a document written by an individual, organization, or institution that endorses and expresses support for a proposed project or grant application.
 These letters are typically included as part of a grant application package to provide external validation of the project's merit, feasibility, and potential impact.

 The primary purpose of a support letter is to demonstrate to the funding agency that the proposed project has garnered interest and backing from relevant stakeholders.
 This can include community leaders, partner organizations, beneficiaries, or experts in the field.
 By including these letters, applicants show that their project is not operating in isolation but has the support and collaboration of a wider network.
+This is important for nonprofits to get straight.

-Key Parts of a Letter of Support
+Key Parts of a Letter of Support for Grant Applications

 An effective letter of support should include several crucial elements: